vlasky/pdf-reader-mcp/memory-bank/progress.md

 ## 3. Current Status

-Added multi-source support to `read_pdf` handler.
+Moved `pages` parameter to be per-source in `read_pdf` handler.
 Documentation updated.
 Ready for final build and testing.

 ## 4. Known Issues/Risks